xakur/soppusite/_posts/2023-05-31-let-go-of-the-past-change-for-the-better.md

 <img src="https://images.pexels.com/photos/2494693/pexels-photo-2494693.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=2" alt="weighing scale" style="width:351px; height:455px; display: block; margin: 0 auto;">

 The people you meet in the later part of your life would only know the current you.
 The you that you have established yourself to be.
-Even if they got to know your past, they would have already known that you are fine as you are through their interactions with you.
-The person that they like and want to be around with is who you are of the present day.
+Even if they got to know about your past, they would have already known that you are fine as you are through their interactions with you.
+The person that they like and want to be around with is who you are right now.

 People change all the time.
 As long as you are striving to change for the better, you are becoming a better self.
 There's no need to worry about how bad your past was since it is already over and there is nothing that you can do about it.